LoveThinkinghard/ICRA-AI-Challenge-Smart-Decision/State.md

 | Is-Use | whether defensive bonus has been used |

-## Observation or input of our model:
+## Observation or input of our model
 #### Self parameter:
 | Name | Description |
 | ------ | ------ |